 This section outlines the model under consideration in this study.
-With regards to the model, particular emphasis is placed on explaining the interactions between symbols.
-As the interaction between symbols, we consider the one-dimensional Potts model with long-range interaction and construct a new CSG.
-Note that the Potts model is identical to the Ising model when the number of states that each spin has is two.
-Finally, we explain the context-dependency of the constructed language model.
+With regard to the model, particular emphasis is placed on explaining the interactions between symbols.
+As for the interaction between symbols, we consider the one-dimensional Potts model with a long-range interaction and construct a new language model that falls under the class of CSGs, which we call the context-sensitive random language model.
+Note that the Potts model is identical to the Ising model when the number of states that each spin takes is two.
+Finally, we explain the context dependency of the constructed language model.

-\subsection{Proposed Model}
+\subsection{Proposed model}

-In this study, we consider a language model that significantly simplifies natural language as a model with $K$ alphabets~\cite{Sipser_001, De-Giuli_001, De-Giuli_002, Nakaishi_001, Lalegani_001, Stengele_001}.
+In this study, we consider a language model that significantly simplifies natural language, which we call the context-sensitive random language model~\cite{Sipser_001, De-Giuli_001, De-Giuli_002, Nakaishi_001, Lalegani_001, Stengele_001}.
 In the language model, we begin with a randomly chosen symbol, which is a nonterminal symbol.
-Then, a symbol in the sentence is first chosen uniformly at random and one of the following three generation rules is applied to the symbol:
+Then, a symbol in the sentence is first uniformly chosen at random and one of the following three generation rules is applied to the symbol:

-Here, uppercase letters $X$, $Y$, and $Z$ represent non-terminal symbols, taking values $A_1, A_2, \dots, A_K$.
+Here, uppercase letters $X$, $Y$, and $Z$ represent nonterminal symbols, taking values $A_1, A_2, \dots, A_K$.
 Lowercase letters $x$, $y$, and $z$ represent terminal symbols, taking values $a_1, a_2, \dots, a_K$.
-Firstly, Eq.~\eqref{supp_eq_rule_002_001} represents rules where non-terminal symbols correspond to their respective terminal symbols.
-Secondly, Eq.~\eqref{supp_eq_rule_002_002} represents rules where a non-terminal symbol is replaced by two non-terminal symbols.
-Lastly, Eq.~\eqref{supp_eq_rule_002_003} introduces context-dependency to non-terminal symbols, rewriting them based on the context $\alpha_-$ and $\alpha_+$, which are strings before and after the symbol of interest, respectively.
+First, Eq.~\eqref{supp_eq_rule_002_001} represents rules where nonterminal symbols correspond to their respective terminal symbols.
+Second, Eq.~\eqref{supp_eq_rule_002_002} represents rules where a nonterminal symbol is replaced by two nonterminal symbols.
+Last, Eq.~\eqref{supp_eq_rule_002_003} introduces context-dependency to nonterminal symbols, rewriting them based on the context $\alpha_-$ and $\alpha_+$, which are strings before and after the symbol of interest, respectively.
 Furthermore, $Y$ in Eq.~\eqref{supp_eq_rule_002_003}, called the proposed sample in the Monte Carlo (MC) method, is chosen from a probability distribution that satisfies the detailed balance condition.
 In this paper, we run the Metropolis-Hastings algorithm to determine if this update is executed or not.
 We describe the details later.